-With reference to Annexure A referred to in the Independent Auditor's Report of even date to the members of Creamline Dairy Products Limited ('the Company') on the financial statements for the year ended 31 March 2020, we report that:
+With reference to Annexure A referred to in the Independent Auditor's Report of even date to the members of Creamline Dairy Products Limited ('the Company') on the financial statements for the year ended 31 March 2021, we report that:

-- (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The Company has a regular programme of physical verification of its fixed assets by which all the fixed assets are verified in a phased manner over a period of two years.
-In our opinion, the periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
-During the previous year, the company had physically verified all its fixed assets and accordingly no physical verification has been carried out by the management during the current year. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties as disclosed in Note 2 on property, plant and equipment to the financial statements are held in the name of the Company, except for the following:
+- i. (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The Company has a regular programme of physical verification of its fixed assets by which all fixed assets are verified in a phased manner over a period of three years.
+In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
+Pursuant to the programme, certain fixed assets were physically verified during the year.
+Material discrepancies were noticed on such verification.
+These have been properly dealt with in the books of accounts. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties as disclosed in Note 2 on property, plant and equipment to the financial statements are held in the name of the Company, except for the following:

-Particulars of land Gross Block (Rs in lakhs) Remarks Free hold land at Uthangarai 6.50 As informed by the Management, the registration of the land is under progress.
-Free hold land at Uppal, Hyderadbad 193.67 As informed by the Management, the land has come into the books of the Company pursuant to the merger of Nagavalli Milkline Private Limited with the Company (refer Note 44 of the financial statements) and is in the process of being transferred in the name of the Company from that of Nagavalli Milkline Private Limited.
+Particulars of land Gross lakhs) Block (Rs in Remarks Free hold land at Uthangarai 6.50 As informed by the Management, the registration of the land is under progress.
+Free hold land at Uppal, Hyderadbad 193.67 As informed by the Management, the land has come into the books of the Company pursuant to the merger of Nagavalli Milkline Private Limited with the Company (refer Note 46 of the financial statements) and is in the process of being transferred in the name of the Company from that of Nagavalli Milkline Private Limited.